-Check all screens and/or filters on water supplies.
+• Check all screens and/or filters on water supplies.
 Clean or replace all filters / line strainers as necessary.
 Failure to do so can cause a reduction in the water pressure and flow rates needed to operate the system properly.
 A filter screen can be found on the inlet of all regulators, and a line strainer on all supply hoses.
 Be sure to replace the deionizer filter cartridge as indicated by the water quality light.
-The CC P/N 105166801 Deionizer system has a battery-powered, water quality light.
+The Deionizer system has a battery-powered, water quality light.
 Deionizer filters have a limited life cycle and are disposable.
 Life cycle of the filter will vary based on incoming water quality and water usage.
 If the deionizer system is equipped with a water quality light, press the button to check.
 Replace filter immediately if the red light comes ON indicating service is required.

-The following replacement filter is available from Club Car Service Parts:
+Replacement filters are available from Club Car Service Parts.

-- Use filter P/N 104005901 for Deionizer Systems P/N's 105166801, 104006001, and AM10974. - Use filter P/N AM10975 for Deionizer System P/N AM10974. - NOTE: The filter P/N AM10975 will be sold to depletion.
-After this part becomes unavailable, use the filter P/N 104005901 for Deionizer System P/N AM10974. - Inspect the condition of all tubing, connections, and couplers.
+- Inspect the condition of all tubing, connections, and couplers.
 Make sure that all parts are in good working condition, secure, leak free, and properly connected.
-The coupler must have an O-ring and the dust cover properly attached. - Clean optical indicator of the water quality light.
+The coupler must have an O-ring and the dust cover properly attached. - · Clean optical indicator of the water quality light.
 If the optical indicator is dirty, clean it by wiping with a cloth.